-Our system makes it easy to send files to Pinpoint.
+We have done our best to make it easy for you to send files to Pinpoint.
+Please follow these instructions line by line.
 If you encounter issues, please don’t spend time trying to figure it out.
-Call Michael Marmur toll free on 1-877-245-3859 ext 2.
+Call Michael Marmur toll free on 1-877-245-3859 ext.
+2. or text/call 416-402-6066.
 A few minutes on the phone is all it takes to resolve any issues.
 We appreciate having you work with us and we don’t want you to waste your time.

 Sign up for an Individual Free account

-Download at Box.com, a cloud based file sharing solution.
+Download at Box.com, a cloud based Enterprise solution.

 Use the email address used to communicate with Pinpoint.
 Set your password, include your first and last name.
 You can retrieve your password from box.com.
 Pinpoint has no access to your password or account.

 b.
 Launch the app and enter your email address and password